This page describes a trip by Paul Kilfoil to Estonia, Latvia and Lithuania in 2014.

 [Monday 26 May : Vilnius, Lithuania] We landed at Istanbul airport at 6 AM (5 AM South African time), which meant a wait of about five hours until my connecting flight to Lithuania.
 Knackered though I was, I couldn't pass up the opportunity to have a quick look around Istanbul, particularly in light of the fact that (incredibly), South Africans can get a FREE visa for Turkey on arrival!
 The queue at Passport Control was miles long but I had no problems getting through and after quite a long walk I found the Metro station in the bowels of the airport.
 Istanbul's Metro and Tram lines work on a token (jeton) system, whereby each trip you take, no matter how long, needs one token ; a token costs 3 Turkish Lira (a Lira is worth about 5 SA Rands).
 The automatic token dispensers were pretty easy to figure out and before long I was being whisked into the heart of the ancient city that straddles Europe and Asia.

-The Metro was fast, smooth and very clean, as was the Tram which I had to take to get to the Sultanahmet district.
+The Metro was fast, smooth and very clean, as was the Tram that I had to take to get to the Sultanahmet district.
 Unfortunately I didn't have much time but I did see Istanbul's two most famous landmarks - the Blue Mosque and Topkapi Palace.
 Then I had to get back to the airport via the Tram and Metro, fight huge crowds at Security and Passport Control and check the number of my boarding gate before finally sitting down with a cup of coffee at an Italian place called Caffe Nero ... which cost a fortune (8 Turkish Lira, about 40 SA Rands) and was mediocre.
 And this from a joint that prides itself on having "the best coffee this side of Milan".
 What side?
 The bum side?
-I can make better coffee than that using our small domestic espresso machine at home.
+I can make better coffee than that using our domestic espresso machine at home.

 Istanbul Airport is neat and well laid out but it was clearly never designed for the number of flights it now handles.
 There were people everywhere, sitting on ledges, lying on the floor, filling every available space.
 I could not find anywhere to sit while I waited for my flight to Lithuania ... which was similarly packed to the rafters.
 What is it with all these people going to the Baltics?
 Hardly anybody even knows where these countries are, yet Turkish Airlines somehow manages to fill a massive plane with people going there.
 What gives?